top of page

 Distributor

-We distribute cassava flour is several forms and in several ways.
-We sell wholesale unlabeled product directly into ancient traditional markets, and we sell to other wholesalers, as well as to regional retail in branded or white label packaging.
+We distribute flour is several forms and in several ways.
+We sell wholesale unlabeled product directly into farmers markets, and we sell to retail in branded or white label packaging.

 440px-Manihot_esculenta_001.jpg